 Michael Puscar (Wikipedia, LinkedIn) is a serial entrepreneur, investor and philanthropist who is deeply in love with technology.
-Michael is an optimist by nature, a transcendentalist who cares very much about humanity and is firmly committed to using technology as a catalyst for better education, wealth creation and better healthcare regardless of socioeconomic status, race or origin.
+Michael is an optimist by nature, a devout catholic and transcendentalist who cares very much about humanity and is firmly committed to using technology as a catalyst for better education, wealth creation and better healthcare regardless of socioeconomic status, race or origin.
 He is the author of three patents, one issued and two pending, for the use of ground-breaking search and retrieval technology, as well as neural networks and ontology-based content classification.
 He is a programmer by trade and his expertise is in natural language processing and artificial intelligence.

 Though Michael was raised and educated in the United States, he is fluent in four languages including English, Spanish, Italian and Chinese (Cantonese).
 Michael is a frequent speaker at international conferences on topics ranging from emerging technology to macroeconomics.
 If you are interested in booking Michael’s time for a radio or television appearance, please contact Alejandra Velasquez.

 Some of Michael’s prior speaking venues have including O’Reilly Tools of Change, the Frankfurt Book Fair, the Founder Institute, the Latin American Private Equity & Venture Capital Association (LAVCA), Contech London and MarkLogic World.
 He has been interviewed by prestigious news organizations worldwide including the Financial Times, CBS Marketwatch, TeleMedellin, Colmundo Radio and most recently appeared on the Brains Byte Back podcast with Sam Brake.

 Ironically, Michael is perhaps most known for the video that he took as a passenger on flight Alitalia AZ-63 when it crash landed in Rome, Italy on September 30, 2013.

 In addition to founding Oiga Technologies, Michael is the Managing Director of GITP Ventures, the co-founder of IPSUM Clinical CRO, and an investor and board member of six other startups and private non-profit foundations, most notably the Mast Cell Research Institute.
 He also donates his time to Fusion Pointe as a mentor and is dedicated to growing the Southwest Florida startup ecosystem.